May 23, 2026 · 18 min read

 Aviation.
 Tenerife 1977 was wrong resolution at the matching stage: a clipped controller transmission, KLM's matching landed on "clearance," the underdetermined dimension was action-relevant, the integration mechanism (read-back) was absent.
 Crew Resource Management and mandatory read-back are the structural mitigations that close the loop.

 Biology.
 Cells signal compressed states to other cells through receptor-ligand pairs — handles built from molecular codecs.
-The immune system's failure modes are codec failures: autoimmunity (self codecs misclassified as foreign), immune escape (pathogens evolved to evade the codec), allergic responses (the codec is too generous).
-Same architecture, twelve orders of magnitude smaller scale.
+The immune system's failure modes look like codec failures: autoimmunity (self codecs misclassified as foreign), immune escape (pathogens evolved to evade the codec), allergic responses (the codec is too generous).
+Related signaling problems, at radically different scale.

 Science.
 A paper compresses years of work into a few thousand words.
 Peer review is constrained reconstruction with verification.
 Reproducibility crises are silent-reconstruction failures at the field scale, where receivers resolve papers against priors that don't match what the original work actually established.